Bushfires and grass fires are a serious threat to farmers. A fire can wipe out years of hard work in a moment.

-Metal Cutting Tools and Welders Code of Practice
+Metal Cutting Tools and Welders Guide

 The use of these tools has been the point of ignition for numerous fires.
 The main cause of these fires has been from a lack of planning and preparation and inappropriate use of these tools and welders in and around flammable vegetation and other material.

 Restrictions apply to the use of metal cutting tools and welders during the declared Fire Danger Season and on Total Fire Ban days as defined in the Fire and Emergency Services Act 2005.

 No restrictions are applied to their use outside of the Fire Danger Season and as a consequence fires may result from use of these tools and the lack of consideration of basic fire safety precautions.